wtsi-hgi/hgi-vault/doc/design.md

         drainer.

     * The "archive" branch:
+      * Try to acquire a write lock on the file.
+        * If this fails, then the file is currently being written to and should not yet be archived.
+Skip the rest of this process and move on to the next file, logging appropriately.
       * Delete the source file (i.e., that which exists outside the vault).&ast;
       * Move the vaulted file, recreating its associated hierarchy as